navh/postal-parser/README.md

 ### NerDLApproach()
 NerDLApproach() is a general deep learning solution provided by sparknlp library to solve any NER problem.
-In this approach, CNN is used to get the char representation, bert (which is a pretrained word embedding method) is used to get the word representation, Bi-LSTM to learn the language patterns and the CRF layer to improve labelling accuracy by learning the order in which entities appear in addresses.
-In this project, the goal is to customize the NerDLApproach() with our composite data to achieve higher accuracy and robustness than that of LibPostal's solution.
+In this approach, CNN is used to get the char representation, a type of pretrained word embedding method is used to get the word representation, Bi-LSTM to learn the language patterns and the CRF layer to improve labelling accuracy by learning the order in which entities appear in addresses.
+In this project, the goal is to customize the NerDLApproach() with our adsress dataset to achieve higher accuracy and robustness than that of LibPostal's solution. <br>

-The `NerDLApproach()` is explained in our notebook [here.](https://github.com/Beaver-2020/postal-parser/blob/master/training/NERDLApproach.ipynb)
+The `NerDLApproach()` is explained in our notebook [here.](https://github.com/Beaver-2020/postal-parser/blob/master/training/NERDLApproach.ipynb) In this notebook the sparknlp class is used called conll which parse the text data in the conll style and annotate it to the format required for the NerDLApproach().
+The example of our data with conll format is [here.]

 Currently, our solution is not scalable since the we have not been able to successfully parallelize the model training on the GCP cluster.